scipy/scipy/doc/source/tutorial/optimize.rst

     \end{bmatrix}
     \end{equation*}

-Lastly, let's consider the minimum and maximum inequality constraints for each decision variable, which is known as "box constraint".
-These constraints can be applied as the ``bounds`` argument of :func:`linprog`.
+Lastly, let's consider the separate inequality constraints on each decision variable, which are known as "box constraints" or "simple bounds".
+These constraints can be applied using the bounds argument of :func:linprog.
-As you can see the API doc :func:`linprog`, the default values of ``bounds`` argument is ``(0, None)`` that means all decision variables are non-negative.
-Using None indicates that there is no bound.
-So, we need to set each bound as ``bounds`` argument in this case.
+As noted in the :func:linprog documentation, the default value of bounds is (0, None), meaning that the lower bound on each decision variable is 0, and the upper bound on each decision variable is infinity: all the decision variables are non-negative.
+Our bounds are different, so we specify the lower and upper bound on each decision variable as a tuple and group these tuples into a list:

+  x0_bounds = (0, None)
+  x1_bounds = (0, 5.0)
+  x2_bounds = (None, 0.5)
+  x3_bounds = (-3.0, 0)
+  bounds = [x0_bounds, x1_bounds, x2_bounds, x3_bounds]

 Finally, we can solve the transformed problem using :func:`linprog`.